 Spot the red flags and build your confidence to avoid phishing threats!

-Getaway Rent-A-Car is a fictional nationwide rental company serving business and leisure travelers.
-With 308 employees across corporate and airport locations, the company experienced two phishing‑related data breaches in the past six months—one compromising vendor data, the other a fake password reset completed by 75% of recipients.
+Getaway Rent‑A‑Car is a fictional nationwide rental company serving business and leisure travelers.
+With 308 employees across corporate and airport locations, the company experienced two phishing‑related data breaches in the past six months, one exposing vendor data and another triggered by a fake password‑reset email completed by 75% of recipients.

 eLearning was the right solution for several reasons: